Multi-parton contributions to $\bar B \to X_s \gamma$ at NLO: Analytic results

 Similar to the tree-level contribution, we can use the expression from eq.~\eqref{eq:CutPhotonRel} and obtain for the shift-relation

 where we again employed the same notation as in eq.~\eqref{eq:TreeLevelShift}.

-\section{Analytic Results}
+\section{Analytic results}

-After all ingredients have been plugged into the master formula~\eqref{eq:Masterformula}, all poles in the analytic regulator $\eps$ cancel and we are left with a finite result, which subsequently gets integrated over $z \in [0,\ldots,\delta]$.
+After all ingredients have been plugged into the master formula~\eqref{eq:Masterformula}, all poles in the dimensional regulator $\eps$ cancel analytically and we are left with a finite result, which subsequently gets integrated over $z \in [0,\ldots,\delta]$.
 The structure of our expression is such that we obtained all entries $G_{ij}^{(1)}(\mu,\delta)$ completely analytically in terms of harmonic and Goncharov polylogarithms.
 Moreover, it turns out to be efficient to organise the result in terms of building blocks $T_{n}$ which appear repeatedly in the $G_{ij}^{(1)}(\mu,\delta)$.
 We furthermore subdivided the results into $G_{ij}^{(I)}$ for the diagrams containing two and $G_{ij}^{(II)}$ for the diagrams containing only a single Dirac trace.

-Our analytic results can be found on \texttt{GitHub}~\cite{url:GitHubRepo}, where the entries of the resulting matrix can be constructed using \texttt{CombineGij.nb}, and the integrals we calculated in sec.~\ref{Sec:barecalculation} can be found in \texttt{Integrals.nb}.
+Our analytic results can be found on \texttt{GitHub}~\cite{url:GitHubRepo} and as supplementary material at DOI, where the entries of the resulting matrix can be constructed using \texttt{CombineGij.nb}, and the integrals we calculated in sec.~\ref{Sec:barecalculation} can be found in \texttt{Integrals.nb}.
 To illustrate the general form, we give an explicit example here.
 One of the simpler blocks we encounter is the part of $G_{13}^{(II)}$ that is proportional to the charge factor $Q_d^2$ and the colour factor $C_F C_A$,

 containing the building blocks

 Here, logarithms containing the renormalisation scale $\mu$ are abbreviated by $ L_{\mu} = \log \left( {\mu^2}/{m_b^2} \right)$, and the collinear logarithms by $ L_{q} = \log \left({m_b^2}/{m_q^2} \right)$.\footnote{Note that this notation is different from the one used in~\cite{Huber:2014nna}.} For the entries that contain more than one Dirac trace, the results also contain the number $n_0$ of active light flavours which in our case is set to $n_0=3$ for up, down and strange.